 Hailed as a “Conductor to Watch” by Symphony Magazine and as “filled with Italianate passion” by the Huffington Post, Jason C. Tramm’s work in the choral, symphonic and operatic realms have received critical acclaim throughout the United States and abroad.
-This season marks his third as Artistic Advisor/Conductor of the Adelphi Chamber Orchestra.
+This season marks his fourth year working with the Adelphi Orchestra.

 Maestro Tramm serves as Artistic Director and Principal Conductor with the MidAtlantic Opera with whom he made his Carnegie Hall (Stern Auditorium) debut in 2015.
 The program, entitled “A Prayer for Peace,” featured works of Bernstein, Vaughan Williams, and Saygun.
 The second concert of this critically acclaimed series took place on October 27, 2017 at the New Jersey Performing Arts Center, and featured works of Vasks, Schoenberg and Beethoven’s Symphony No. 9 with Metropolitan Opera baritone, Mark Delavan.
 He also serves as Music Director of Teatro Lirico D’Europa, a touring professional opera company.
 Upcoming tour repertoire includes fully staged performances of Madama Butterfly, Rigoletto, Tosca, Barbiere di Siviglia, and Aida.
 Performances will take place in Florida, New York, Pennsylvania, Boston, Baltimore and South Carolina.
 He is also the Principal Guest Conductor of both the Palmetto Opera (Columbia, SC) and Opera New Hampshire (Manchester, NH).
 He served as Artistic Director of the New Jersey State Opera from 2008 to 2012, where he collaborated with some of the finest voices in opera, including Samuel Ramey, Vladimir Galouzine, Angela Brown, Gregg Baker, and Paul Plishka.
 His 2009 HDTV broadcast with PBS affiliate NJN of “Verdi Requiem: Live from Ocean Grove,” garnered an Emmy Award nomination.

-The busy maestro is preparing for his 12th season as Director of Music, in Residence, of the Ocean Grove Camp Meeting Association in the summer months, where he leads the choral, orchestral, and oratorio performances in the historic 6,500-seat Great Auditorium.
+The busy maestro is preparing for his 13th season as Director of Music, in Residence, of the Ocean Grove Camp Meeting Association in the summer months, where he leads the choral, orchestral, and oratorio performances in the historic 6,500-seat Great Auditorium.
 In addition to the Ocean Grove Choir Festival, a beloved event in its 63rd year and attended by thousands, he has appeared on two National Public Radio broadcasts with organ virtuoso Gordon Turk and symphonic orchestra.
-He also is the Music Director of the Morris Choral Society (Morristown, NJ), with whom he will conduct Faure’s Requiem on May 12, 2017.
+He also is the Music Director of the Morris Choral Society (Morristown, NJ).

 .
 An accomplished educator, he serves as Director of Choral Activities at Seton Hall University where he leads the University Chorus, Chamber Choir, Orchestra, and teaches voice and conducting.
 In 2017 Seton Hall University Awarded him the University Faculty Teacher of the Year.
 Education and working with young musicians have always been a central part of Jason Tramm’s career.
 He is also actively sought as a clinician and regularly presents lectures.